lashford/modern-web-template/README.md

 ```

-Note: This will create a MongoDB Collection for you automatically, a free-be from the Driver!
+Note: This will create a MongoDB Collection for you automatically, a freebie from the Driver!